Garnet McEwen: Outlaws

 On 1 July 1977, McEwen summoned most of the Satan's Choice chapter presidents for a meeting, where he called for "patching over" to the Outlaws, arguing that being members of an American club would improve their image, and that the St. Catharines and Windsor chapters had already decided to join the Outlaws.
 The chapter presidents known for their loyalty to Guindon were not invited to the meeting.
 The meeting was not held at the normal meeting place of Wasaga Beach on Georgian Bay, instead held at Crystal Beach on Lake Erie close to the American border.
 McEwen brought over a number of American Outlaws from their Detroit chapter to provide intimidation at the Crystal Beach meeting.
 Lowe wrote that the chapters "began to fall like dominoes" as one by one the various chapter presidents agreed.
 To mark the change, a ceremony was performed at Crystal Beach where the Satan's Choice chapter presidents burned their jackets with the Satan's Choice patches while putting on new jackets with the Outlaw patch.

 From within the Millhaven prison, Guindon was alleged to have placed a bounty on McEwen, promising to pay $10,000 as the reward for killing him.
 McEwen's house in St. Catharines was shot up by the Satan's Choice in a failed assassination attempt.
 Many of the members of the Satan's Choice chapters whose presidents had chosen to join the Outlaws resigned, thereby weakening both clubs.
 As a police informer, McEwen realized that the Outlaws would be a more attractive target for the police than Satan's Choice, and it has been alleged by several Satan's Choice members that he arranged the "patch over" to the Outlaws on the orders of his police handlers.
-Feelings against him were very strong as one Satan's Choice biker, Steve Erslavas, stated: "I don't like to say anything bad but anybody except Garnet McEwen – he was a backstabbing, fucking prick.
+Feelings against him were very strong as one Satan's Choice biker, Steve Erslavas, stated: "I don't like to say anything bad about anybody except Garnet McEwen – he was a backstabbing, fucking prick.
 Mother was in it for his own personal reasons – his own gain.
 He thought there was a payday for him...There was nothing noble about it."